microsoft/mccf-vscode-extension/README.md

 > TIP: Always double-check your current directory selection.
 If you're not in the right place, these commands may not execute as expected.

+## Test operator actions

+An operator is a member in a Managed CCF resource that is allowed to perform a limited set of actions.
+The operator is responsible for performing regular maintenance activities like renewing the service and node certificates periodically, submitting the recovery share during a DR and adding and removing nodes in the network.
+The operator is essential for the successful operation of a network.
+The constitution lists the set of actions that an operator is allowed to do in a network.

+A custom constitution might prevent the operator from running one or more operations in a Managed CCF network.
+To prevent it, a few tests are run on a local CCF network created with the custom constitution.
+If the tests pass, it confirms that the custom constitution supports operator actions.

+1. Start a 1 node CCF network in a dev container by selecting the 'MCCF: Start CCF Network in Devcontainer' command.

+2. Run the command 'MCCF: Test operator actions on custom constitution' to start the tests.
+The command requires the member certificate and key to sign the proposals.
+The member certificate and key is generated in step # 1 and located in the /workspace/sandbox_command directory.

+The result of the tests indicates if the operator actions are allowed in the custom constitution.
+A failure indicates that the custom constitution in incompatible with the operator actions and must be investigated.

 ## Adding New  Members or Users

 - ### GENERATE MEMBER IDENTITY